Broadway shows opening in 2023

 Emmy Award winner Jodie Comer reprises her acclaimed performance from London in Prima Facie, a one-woman drama.
 Comer plays Tessa, a defense lawyer at the top of her game.
 When she becomes the victim of a crime, she sees the courtroom from the other side and looks at her career differently.
 Tessa discovers all the ways a lawyer like her could undermine her and keep her from getting justice.
 This show is set to begin on April 11 at the Golden Theatre.

 Four-time Emmy Award winner and two-time Tony Award nominee Laura Linney leads this new show by Tony- and Pulitzer-winning playwright David Auburn.
 It's summer in Ohio, and two women — a naive young housewife and a free-spirited artist — develop an unlikely friendship that changes both their lives, helping each other become truly independent.
 Manhattan Theatre Club was supposed to premiere the show off Broadway, but Linney's star power propelled Summer, 1976 right to the Broadway stage.
-Performances are at the Samuel J. Friedman Theatre, with exact dates to come.
+Performances are at the Samuel J. Friedman Theatre.

 Originally published on